 - 2026 Update: The corporate tax rate remains at 21%, but double taxation is a disadvantage for small businesses.

-Tax Benefits for Women-Owned Businesses in 2026
+6. Tax Benefits and Incentives for Women-Owned Businesses in 2026

 - WOSB Certification: Women entrepreneurs may qualify for tax credits or grants under the Women-Owned Small Business (WOSB) program.